d3xmac/solarcoin-wallet-stable/doc/build-unix.md

 -  GCC           4.3.3
 -  OpenSSL       1.0.1c
 -  Berkeley DB   4.8.30.NC
--  Boost         1.37
+-  Boost         1.65
 -  miniupnpc     1.6

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
 Build requirements:

-	sudo apt-get install build-essential
-	sudo apt-get install libssl-dev

-for Ubuntu 12.04:

-	sudo apt-get install libboost-all-dev
+	sudo apt-get install build-essential libssl1.0-dev libzip-dev libboost-all-dev

- db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).

- Ubuntu precise has packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.

-for other Ubuntu & Debian:

-	sudo apt-get install libdb4.8-dev
-	sudo apt-get install libdb4.8++-dev
-	sudo apt-get install libboost1.37-dev
- (If using Boost 1.37, append -mt to the boost libraries in the makefile)

 Optional:

 	sudo apt-get install libminiupnpc-dev (see USE_UPNP compile flag)

+For Ubuntu only: db4.8 packages are available here.
+You can add the repository and install using the following commands:

+sudo apt-get install software-properties-common sudo add-apt-repository ppa:bitcoin/bitcoin sudo apt-get update sudo apt-get install libdb4.8-dev libdb4.8++-dev

+Otherwise the newer 5.3 package appears to work but may break backwards compatibility:

+sudo apt-get install libdb4.8-dev libdb5.3++-dev

 Notes
 -----
-The release is built with GCC and then "strip bitcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip solarcoind" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc
 ---------
+	sudo apt-get install miniupnpc-dev

+Or to build yourself:
 	tar -xzvf miniupnpc-1.6.tar.gz
 	cd miniupnpc-1.6
 	make